venividiascii/standard-homeware/README.md

 - Modren electronic compatible.
 Paper is the new pager.

 ## Best Practices
-- Repeatability - Parts work even on low-end printers, due to careful tolerancing standards.
+- Repeatability - Parts print easily on all 3D printers, and look great on high end machines.
 - Safety - Nobody gets hurt.
 Wall-mounted objects will standardized mounting systems.
 Don't shoot your eye out.
 - You can sort by compatible printer
 - Every object has a version for smaller printers